corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/node-flow-management-console.md

 ## Installation

-1. Put `flow-management-plugin-<release>.jar` into the `plugins` directory in the Gateway service
+1. Put `flow-management-plugin-<release>.jar` into the `plugins` directory in the Gateway Service.
-2. Put `auth-baseline-flow-management-<release>.jar` into the `plugins` directory in the Auth service.
+2. Put `auth-baseline-flow-management-<release>.jar` into the `plugins` directory in the Auth Service.

 ## Configuration